Marikhaker/letter-number-emnist-classificator/readme.md

 I also plot train/val accuracy/loss graphs.

 # Usage of inference program:
-As stated in task document, program takes an input of string with target foldername.
+Program takes an input of string with target foldername.
 Than The output format is a single text line for every image in input directory “[character ASCII index in decimalformat], [POSIX path to image sample]”.
 The number of output lines is equal to images in input folder. **Output letters are ALL uppercase**.
 Programm can process different resolutions, they are being automatically reduced to size needed for model.
 It can process following file extensions:

 ```